twangss/marbiotrends/README.md

 - DOI: DOI of source
 - Link: Url link to source
 - Common.Name: Species common name
-- Subspecies: Scientific name, identified to subspecies level when relevant
+- Subspecies: Scientific name, identified to subspecies level when relevant.
 - Family: Taxonomic family
 - Location.of.population: Location of abundance counts
 - Indiv.pop.map: Location of abundance counts for model input, similar to Location.of.population